shane-ks/shane-ks/README.md

 - 👋 Hi there!
 I'm @shane-ks.
-- 🔭 I’m currently working on building a numerical integration solver that uses a CNN.
+- 🔭 I’m currently mostly working on game dev.
-- 🌱 I’m currently learning JAX.
+- 🌱 I’ve been diving into open source C# game engines.
-- 📫 How to reach me: skissinger@college.harvard.edu
+- 📫 How to reach me: shane.kissinger4@gmail.com